JP-nhuaa/nhuaa/README.md

 ## File Structure

-- `index.php`: The main entry point of the website, typically the homepage.
+- `index.html`: The main entry point of the website.
-- `about.php`: Contains information about the organization.
+- `about.html`: Contains information about the organization.
-- `mission.php`: Explains the union's mission and goals.
+- `mission.html`: Explains the union's mission and goals.
-- `news.php`: Displays the latest news and updates related to the union.
+- `news.html`: Displays the latest news and updates related to the union.

 ## Contributing